Red Hood and the Outlaws: Vol. 2

-In issue #22, Artemis confronts Lex Luthor, and he admits that. although he only released Bizarro to The Outlaws for an experiment, he has become attached to Bizarro.
+In issue #22, Artemis confronts Lex Luthor, and he admits that. although he only released Bizarro to the Outlaws for an experiment, he has become attached to Bizarro.
 Bizarro starts losing his intelligence and calls Jason to take him home.
 Jason agrees and Bizarro reveals that he is scared that he will lose his intelligence, but Jason assures him that it will be okay as they look at the stars.
 At Nanna Gun's house, Jason reads the letters Nanna Gun's granddaughter gave him.
-It is revealed that Willis Todd (Jason's dad who is a drug dealer) fell in love with Jason's mom and gave her drugs.
+It is revealed that Willis Todd (Jason's father, who is a drug dealer) fell in love with Jason's mom and gave her drugs.
 This caused her to become a drug addict and she chooses to live with Willis.
 As time went by, Jason's mom became addicted to drugs and beer, and Jason was born but had to go to the hospital for medical conditions.
 In order to support his family, Willis became a henchman for numerous criminals like Mr. Freeze, Two-Face, and Riddler.
 His last job was to be the fall guy for Penguin, and while Penguin was free, Willis had to be in prison for at least 20 years.
 He hears that his wife dies and writes one last letter to Jason before being subjected to an experiment.
 In the present day, Jason fights off criminals and Penguin hires a sniper to shoot him but stops when he sees Jason digging up a casket.
 Jason finds the casket angry, and screams "I don't care!"
 The next night, Jason finds Penguin at a party that is supposed to be dedicated to him and angrily beats him down.
 Jason reveals that he is Willis' son before shooting him in the face with a blank.
 Batman finds out and goes out to confront Jason.
-Meanwhile, Artemis finds that their base is attacking her, and it's revealed that due to Bizarro's intelligence regressing, it now perceives her as an enemy.
+Meanwhile, Artemis finds that their base is attacking her, and it is revealed that due to Bizarro's intelligence regressing, it now perceives her as an enemy.
 Jason goes outside, where he sees an explosion in their base.